“Harbor me in the eye of the storm

 2) It punishes the sinners right out in the open as a warning to everyone.

-“Mom, one song has been my anthem during this time– Love You Swore.
+Music is an anchor for her and she recently told me, “Mom, one song has been my anthem during this time–Love You Swore.
 I keep repeating the lines, Harbor me in the eye of the storm, I’m holding on to the love you swore.
 I know Jesus is faithful and has my best interests in mind for my life.
 But it’s just hard and all I can do is hang on.”

-Taylor’s essay continues, “When panic sets in and we’re searching for answers.
-That torn place your fear has opened up inside of you is a holy place.
+Taylor’s essay continues, “When panic sets in and we’re searching for answers (realize) that torn place your fear has opened up inside of you is a holy place.
 Look around while you are there.
 Pay attention to what you feel.
 It may hurt you to stay there and it may hurt you to see, but it is not the kind of hurt that leads to death.
-It is the kind that leads to life.”
+It is the kind that leads to life.
+Depending on what you want from God, this may not sound like good news to you.
+But for those of us who have discovered that we cannot make life safe nor God tame, it is Gospel enough.
+What we can do is turn our faces to the light.
+That way, whatever befalls us, we will fall the right way.” (from ‘Life-Giving Fear’, Home by Another Way)

 We can’t stop the storms in our lives but we can rejoice that our Savior sits with us in the midst of them.
 And we can also lift our hands to thank Him in the good things.
 He’s right there in storm and the calm seas, with all people.